xTunner/frontend/docs/continuous-deployment-with-amazon-code-deploy.md

 #### CodeDeploy IAM policy
 CircleCI also needs to be able to create application revisions, trigger deployments and get deployment status.
-If your application is called `my-app` the following policy snippet gives us sufficient accesss:
+If your application is called `my-app` and your account ID is `80398EXAMPLE` then the following policy snippet gives us sufficient accesss:

-**TODO: Find the correct permissions and test them**

     {
       "Version": "2012-10-17",